lmc-eu/spirit-design-system/CONTRIBUTING.md

 ## Commit Conventions

-All commits you make should adhere to our commit guidelines.
+All commits you make SHOULD adhere to our commit guidelines.
 We use [conventional commits][conventional-commits] strategy with slight modification of our own - [@lmc-eu/commitlint-config][commitlint-config].
 This is later used during release phase to determine how to bump the packages' version numbers based on commit history. 🚀

 ### Commit Message Format

-We have very precise rules over how our Git commit messages must be formatted.
+We have very precise rules over how our Git commit messages MUST be formatted.
 This format leads to **easier to read commit history**.

 Each commit message consists of a **header**, a **body**, and a **footer**.